Does Your Website SEO Protect You?

 If you’re expecting instantaneous results from some winning SEO strategy you picked up from some SEO expert yesterday, you’re going to be sorely disappointed.

-A well designed and implemented SEO strategy can take six months to a year before it starts to pay off with higher search position and more qualified traffic.
+A well-designed and implemented SEO strategy can take six months to a year before it starts to pay off with a higher search position and more qualified traffic.